fxcollot/openHaloDocumentation/TestingReport/OpenHaloMySQLCompatibilityTestingReport.md

 # OpenHalo MySQL Compatibility Testing Report

 A comprehensive test suite validating MySQL protocol compatibility and standard SQL operations on OpenHalo - a PostgreSQL fork with MySQL wire protocol support.

-Tests were done on OpenHalo Version: 1.0.14.18 (251127).
+Tests were done on OpenHalo Version: 1.0.14.18 (251127) (latest version as of 18/12/2025.
 Subsequent updates may bridge the compatibility gaps discussed in this report.
+Please check the official OpenHalo github repository.

 ---